-While sending an HTTP or HTTPS (1) request to a web page, a user is redirected to the Authentication Portal (2).
-The user enters their credentials.
-The credentials are sent to the Security Gateway (3).
-The Security Gateway checks the local database for these credentials and if they are still valid (4a).
-If the username looks like username@domain, the request is redirected to AD (for example, usertst1@local.host) (4b).
-If the match is found and the credentials are proved to be valid, then respective data is sent to the Security Gateway, a respective temporary firewall rule is created and the user is granted access to the resource (5).
+The user enters their credentials on the Authentication Portal web page (3).
+The Security Gateway checks the local database of the Security Management Server for these credentials and if they are still valid (4).
+If the username looks like username@domain, the request is redirected to the AD server of the corresponding domain (for example, usertst1@local.host) (4a).
+If the match is found and the credentials are proved to be valid, then respective data is sent to the Security Gateway.
+After successful authentication on the Security Gateway, a respective temporary firewall rule containing the correspondence of the username and the IP address from which the authentication was performed is created and the user is granted access to the resource (5).

-Identification Agent
+How Identification Agent works

-The Identification Agent is software that is installed on a user's workstation.
-It sends information about user credentials verification to the Security Gateway.
+The Identification Agent is software that is installed on users' workstations.
+It is used for connection with the Security Gateway in order to check user account data.